pajanne/simple-py-ci/README.md

+# Continuous integration example

+## Description
-# Create a very simple application using Python to demonstrate continious integration using GitHub
+Create a very simple application using Python to demonstrate the usage of continuous integration using [GitHub](https://github.com/) and [Travis](https://travis-ci.org).

 ## Installation
 ```